curl/everything-curl/transfers/conn/proxies.md

 authentication with the remote host.

 libcurl supports authentication with HTTP, HTTPS and SOCKS5 proxies.
-The key option is then `CURLOPT_PROXYUSERPWD` which sets the user name and password to use - unless you set it within the `CURLOPT_PROXY` string.
+The key option is then `CURLOPT_PROXYUSERPWD` which sets the username and password to use - unless you set it within the `CURLOPT_PROXY` string.

 ## HTTP Proxy headers